migalmoreno/fdroid.el/README.md

     (add-to-list 'load-path "path/to/fdroid.el")

-If you'd like to contribute to the project, the easiest way is for you to install the [GNU Guix](https://guix.gnu.org/) package manager and start developing on the local checkout by invoking the following commands:
+If you'd like to contribute to the package and get the project set up quickly, I suggest you install the [GNU Guix](https://guix.gnu.org/) package manager and start developing on the local checkout by invoking the following commands:

     cd /path/to/fdroid.el
     guix shell --pure